JoseVillalta/JoseVillalta.github.io/content/posts/rigth-a-lot.md

 the Gamma environment.
 The thing is, I was so sure that my change was working...that I reached out to the whole team asking if they had a bug in their system.
 But no, the bug was mine, I wrote it.
 It's a bad sign when making a change for feature A, breaks an unrelated feature B. This could be a sign of a brittle desing, maybe I am not done refactoring this particular component.
 Oh well, that's why test.
 Still, this episode makes me want to do better next time.

+To be fair, a bit of context explains what happened, the day before this happened I was similarly testing my new feature, and out of diligence I was going over all the use cases for this testing tool we developed, I was adding support for new features and I was testing the legacy ones when I found out that one of the existing features was not working.
+So I spent a lot of time thinking I broke it, hours later I realized a somewhat recent change had broken this feature and I was so annoyed.
+Then, the next day
+I was testing the whole thing end to end when something else came up, I assumed someone else had broken it.
+Anyway.

 -JV